-- 15. Article 48 is part of Chapter V of the GDPR on 'Transfers of personal data to third countries or international organisations' and has to be read in conjunction with Article 44 GDPR, which states that "any transfer of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organisation shall take place only if, subject to the other provisions of this Regulation, the conditions laid down in this Chapter are complied with by the controller and processor, including for onward transfers of personal data from the third country or an international organisation to another third country or to another international organisation".
+- 16. Article 48 is part of Chapter V of the GDPR on 'Transfers of personal data to third countries or international organisations' and has to be read in conjunction with Article 44 GDPR, which states that "any transfer of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organisation shall take place only if, subject to the other provisions of this Regulation, the conditions laid down in this Chapter are complied with by the controller and processor, including for onward transfers of personal data from the third country or an international organisation to another third country or to another international organisation".
 Furthermore, Recital 115 GDPR clarifies that transfers should only be allowed where the conditions of the GDPR are met.
-This means that any transfer or disclosure of personal data in response to a request from a third country authority requires a legal basis for the processing (Article 6 GDPR) and compliance with the requirements for transfers of personal data to third countries or international organisations (Chapter V GDPR). - 16.
-As already mentioned, in addition to ensuring compliance with the GDPR, a controller or processor may need to comply with additional requirements following from other legal instruments, e.g. national procedural rules or international agreements providing for cooperation with the third country authority.
+This means that any transfer or disclosure of personal data in response to a request from a third country authority requires a legal basis for the processing (Article 6 GDPR) and compliance with the requirements for transfers of personal data to third countries or international organisations (Chapter V GDPR). - 17.
+As already mentioned, in addition to ensuring compliance with the GDPR, a controller or processor may need to comply with additional requirements following from other legal instruments, e.g. national procedural rules or international agreements providing for cooperation with the third country authority. - 18.
+Additionally, if the recipient of the request is a processor, this processor must inform the controller without undue delay and should follow the controller's instructions with regard to the request, unless Union law or Member State law to which the processor is subject prohibits them to inform the controller on "important grounds of public interest".